OpenC2-org/openc2-org.github.io/README.md

  - **To re-order the FAQs**: rename the relevant FAQ file(s) by changing the numeric portion of the filename to adjust the sequence.

+Notes:
+1) The question portion of the FAQ file should be plain text without formatting and without any web links
+2) Complete URLs should be employed when placing web links in FAQ responses; relative URLs within the website should be avoided.

 ## How to run the website on your local computer